The Spanish Flu Pandemic, also know as the

 Many would die the next day.

-Global mortality rate from the influenza was estimated at 2.5% - 5%.
+Global mortality rate from the influenza was estimated at 2.5% to 5%.
 The disease spread across the world killing up to 50 million people in 25 weeks.
 Some estimates put the total killed at over twice that number,

 possibly as high as 100 million.
 An estimated 17 million died in